The Stellar decomposition: A compact representation for simplicial complexes and beyond: Related work

 A spatial index is a data structure used for indexing spatial information, such as points, lines or surfaces in the Euclidean space.
 Spatial indexes form a decomposition of the embedding space into \emph{regions}.
-This can be driven by: \begin{inparaenum} \item an \emph{object-based} or a \emph{space-based} criterion for generating the decomposition. \item an \emph{organization} of the regions, i.e., using a \emph{hierarchical} or a \emph{non-hierarchical} (\emph{flat}) organization. \end{inparaenum} These properties are independent, and thus, we can have hierarchical object-based decompositions as well as flat space-based ones.
+This can be driven by: \begin{inparaenum}[(i)] \item an \emph{object-based} or a \emph{space-based} criterion for generating the decomposition; and \item a \emph{hierarchical} or a \emph{non-hierarchical} (\emph{flat}) organization of the regions. \end{inparaenum} These properties are independent, and, thus, we can have hierarchical object-based decompositions as well as flat space-based ones.

 We now consider how the regions of a decomposition can intersect.
-In an \emph{overlapping} decomposition the intersection between the regions can be non-empty on both the interiors and on the boundary of their domain, while, in a \emph{non-overlapping} decomposition intersections can only occur on region boundaries.
+In an \emph{overlapping} decomposition the intersection between the regions can be non-empty on both the interiors and on the boundary of their domain, while, in a \emph{non-overlapping} decomposition, intersections can only occur on region boundaries.
 We say that a region is \emph{nested} within another region if it is entirely contained within that region.
 In the remainder of this section, we focus primarily on \emph{hierarchical spatial indexes}, which can be classified by the dimensionality of the underlying ambient space and by the types of entities indexed.

 Hierarchical spatial indexes for point data are provided by \emph{Point Region (PR)} quadtrees/octrees and kD-trees~\cite{Samet2006Foundations}.
 In these indexes, the shape of the tree is independent of the order in which the points are inserted, and the points are only indexed by leaf blocks.
 The storage requirements of these data structures can be reduced by allowing leaf blocks to index multiple points, as in the \emph{bucket PR} quadtree/octree~\cite{Samet2006Foundations}, whose \emph{bucketing threshold} determines the number of points that a leaf block can index before it is refined.